isrreal/AVL-Searcher/README.md

 Date: receives two dates and returns all the information of the people present in that interval. error message --> (if ranges are not valid).

-Classes PersonByCPF, PersonByName, PersonByDataDeNascimento are subinstances of the parent class, called Person, used with the intention of overloading the comparison operators in a disparate way.
+Classes PersonByCPF, PersonByName, PersonByBirthDate are subinstances of the parent class, called Person, used with the intention of overloading the comparison operators in a disparate way.

 The different templates for each sub-instance of Person were implemented with the respective overloaded comparison operations underpinning them.